 Other responsibilities for you to manage while on your OPT STEM Extension include:

-- Accrue no more than an aggregate total of 150 days of unemployment during the combined 36 months of OPT.
+- Manage unemployment allowance - You cannot accrue more than 150 days total of unemployment during the combined 36 months of OPT.

-- Notify ISSA if you plan to begin a new full-time academic program before the end of your OPT.
+- Request transfer of SEVIS record to new institution - submit "F-1 Transfer Out Request" form in ISSAlink.
 The transfer of your SEVIS record to the new school or the beginning of a new full-time program at the University of Notre Dame will end your OPT authorization.